Little Wing by Freya North is a heartfelt story and a complicated family drama in which secrets are revealed.

 Meet the Author of Little Wing, Freya North

-I’m the author of 14 bestselling novels – and 2021 was the 25th anniversary of the publication of my first novel Sally!
 My 15th novel Little Wing was written during the first lockdown.
-Set partly in the Outer Hebrides and interweaving the secrets and lies of two families over two time frames – it was a joy to research and write and I’m currently at work on my 16th.
+Set partly in the Outer Hebrides and interweaving the secrets and lies of two families over two time frames – it was a joy to research and write and certainly kept me sane during the Pandemic.
 I’ve always been focused on a sense of place being a key feature of my writing – settings being a leading character, not merely a backdrop.
-Previous locations have included North Norfolk, British Columbia, Derbyshire, Vermont, France, Scotland, Wales, Cornwall… I’m an avid reader too – and the novels of Barbara Trapido, Jane Gardam, Rose Tremain and Mary Wesley inspired me to write.
+I’m an avid reader too – and the novels of Barbara Trapido, Jane Gardam, Rose Tremain and Mary Wesley inspired me to write.
 I hope you enjoy my books – please keep in touch via my website, Facebook, Twitter and Insta!
 Happy Reading!
-Freya x
+Sign up for my newsletter (via my website) there’s a prize draw and exclusive news every month!

 QOTD:

-Is this heartfelt read on your TBR or have you read it?
+Is this heartfelt read on your TBR or have you read other books by the author?

 Happy Reading Book Buddies!